Ride for a Reason: Using fitness to fight childhood cancer

 VESTAVIA HILLS, Ala.
 (WIAT) — One Vestavia Hills health club is using fitness to help fund the fight against childhood cancer.

-Assistant group fitness manager Lara Donnelly said it’s an all-around good way to make a difference.
+Lara Donnelly, assistant group fitness manager at the club, said it’s an all-around good way to make a difference.

-“Everybody comes in, they’re in a great mood, they know they’re doing something good for a great cause,” said Donnelly.
+“Everybody comes in, they’re in a great mood, they know they’re doing something good for a great cause,” Donnelly said.
 “We’re sweatin’, we’re happy, the music is pumpin’.
 It’s like a party, really.”

-The Vestavia Hills location originally set a goal of raising $13,000, but they already surpassed it.
-So they set a new goal of raising $20,000.
+The Vestavia Hills location originally set a goal of raising $13,000, but they have already surpassed it.
+Now, they have set a new goal of raising $20,000.

 You don’t have to be a member of Life Time Fitness to participate.
 You can register here.